Sunday, March 8, 2026

 Share on FacebookShare on TwitterShare on WhatsApp

-South Africa’s ongoing inclusion under the African Growth and Opportunity Act (Agoa) has been broadly welcomed, often seen as diplomatic relief amid rising geopolitical tension.
+South Africa’s possible ongoing inclusion under the African Growth and Opportunity Act (Agoa) has been broadly welcomed, often seen as diplomatic relief amid rising geopolitical tension.
 In 2024, South Africa exported US$536 million worth of agricultural products to the United States, increasing from US$385 million in 2020.

 Despite yearly fluctuations, notably the strong performance in 2021, the five-year trend indicates a consistent supplier relationship rather than isolated transactions.
 In this context, Agoa’s renewal functions more as an indicator of preference rather than a concession in that the United States continues to source food and agricultural products from South Africa because the relationship remains commercially viable, institutionally credible, and regulatorily stable.